liferay/liferay-frontend-projects/css/how_to_name_the_files.md

 The first difference that we have to highlight is about the `_` underscore character.
 It is used at the beginning of the name of those files that don't need to be compiled.

-Most of the scss files must have the `_` underscore character, the only exception should be that particular stylesheet that needs to be imported into a different module or part of the application, without the rest of the main css.
+Most of the scss files must have the `_` underscore character, the only exceptions should be that particular stylesheet that needs to be imported into a different module or part of the application and the main.scss.

 ---